yang0920colostate/AuAc/README.md

 Installation from scratch
 =========================

--Step 1: make sure that the following packages are installed in your `Python3` environment:
+- Step 1: make sure that the following packages are installed in your `Python3` environment:

    - `Numpy`
    - `scikit-learn`